 Holy Cross offers students numerous ways to volunteer and serve.
-Government and Community Relations offers students a chance to serve through a paid internship.
-GCR provides students with real-life opportunities to live the Jesuit mission of service for and with others through its placement of students as interns or tutors with local organizations.
-The mission of each organization that we partner with is to better the community in some capacity - whether it be through food justice, voter engagement, ending poverty, access to and success in higher education, women's health, or community engagement (to name just a few).
-If you are looking for a job, and are work study eligible as determined by the Financial Aid Office, GCR may have the perfect position for you!
+Government and Community Relations offers students a chance to serve through a paid internship through Community Service Work-Study (CSWS).
+GCR provides students with real-life opportunities to live the Jesuit mission of service for and with others through its placement of students as interns or tutors with local organizations that qualify to host FWS students.
+The mission of each organization that we partner with is to better the community in some capacity - whether it be through food justice, ending poverty, access to and success in higher education, women's health, or community engagement (to name just a few).
+If you are looking for a job, and are work-study eligible as determined by the Financial Aid Office, GCR may have the perfect position for you!

 How to Apply

 The Community Service Work-Study positions are offered to students who receive a work-study award as part of their financial aid package.
 To check your eligibility, please inquire by email to Sue Hunt at email@example.com and include your HC ID in the message.

 To view current positions and to apply, please go to the Student Employment Guide on the HC website.
 (Use your HC username and password to log in.)
 Positions offered through GCR appear in the Guide with the prefix "GCR" before the job title.
 Additionally, community service work-study positions are also posted to Handshake.
 If you do not receive a response to your application within 2 days of submitting, please contact Sue Hunt at firstname.lastname@example.org.